fernandito77777/SageMakerSentimentAnalysisTutorial/docs/DevelopmentSM.md

 8. click `Submit`

 it will be loading for 5 until 10 minutes.

-once it's done, let's create a user.
+Once it's done, let's create a user.

 9. click `Add User`